Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 The temperatures vary a lot depending on the area of Catalonia you’re visiting.

-Temperatures get warmer and warmer, and on the coast, there might be a few days of bikini-worthy beach weather.
-There, the average high in May is approx. 23ºC (73ºF), while the lower is around 16ºC (60ºF).
-It’s warm for T-shirts at midday, but it’s good to have a spring jacket at hand in the evenings.
+Temperatures are warm, and there might be a few days of bikini-worthy beach weather on the coast.
+There, the average high in May is 23ºC (73ºF), while the low is 16ºC (60ºF).
+It’s warm for T-shirts at midday, but having a spring jacket at hand in the evenings is good.

-In the mountains, temperatures are a bit lower, and it especially gets cold at night when they reach around 8ºC (46ºF).
+In the mountains, temperatures are slightly lower, and it especially gets cold at night when they reach around 8ºC (46ºF).

-You can watch the weather on your phone’s app (we usually use Google Weather) or Accuweather.
+You can check the weather on your phone’s app (we usually use Google Weather) or AccuWeather.

 🌦 Weather

 Don’t expect a lot of grey days like in Norway or London.
-We’re lucky sunshine is the norm in most parts of Catalonia in May!
+Sunshine is the norm in most parts of Catalonia in May.

 ☔️ Rain and snow